 The overall organization of the manual is based roughly upon three considerations: moving from the easy to the more complex rules; the order in which rulings are likely to occur in a game; and coordination with on-field instruction at a five-week umpire school course.

-The thirteenth edition of The Rules of Professional Baseball includes all of the on-field interpretations and directives currently in use in professional baseball.
+The twelfth edition of The Rules of Professional Baseball includes all of the on-field interpretations and directives currently in use in professional baseball.
 Differences between Major League (MLB) and Minor League (National Association of Professional Baseball Leagues, or “NAPBL”) interpretations and directives are clearly noted.
-We employed Part II (“Procedures and Interpretations”) of the Major League Umpire Manual (New York: Office of the Commissioner, 2009).
-We also employed the Professional Baseball Umpire Corp’s Umpire Manual (St. Petersburg: Professional Baseball Umpire Corp, 2006).
+We employed Part II (“Procedures and Interpretations”) of the Major League Umpire Manual (New York: Office of the Commissioner, 2007).
+We also employed the Professional Baseball Umpire Corp’s Umpire Manual (St. Petersburg: Professional Baseball Umpire Corp, 2004).
 PBUC is the governing body of the Minor League Umpires and makes interpretations for the NAPBL.

 By including NFHS, NAIA, and NCAA rule differences in The Rules of Professional Baseball, Jaksa and Roder came to the aid of all umpires who have been frustrated by the complex web of differences between the professional rules and the college and high school codes.
 You will find that no other book on rule differences approaches the The Rules of Professional Baseball in usability.
 That is because Jaksa and Roder have already built a sound, firm foundation of simplicity and common sense with their original rules manual.
 Thus, the The Rules of Professional Baseball is the perfect starting place, and a highly effective tool for an orderly and complete course of study.

 The authors recommend that readers use the The Rules of Professional Baseball as a starting point, but also as only one volume of a complete baseball rules library.
 The hundreds of rule differences are so complex and varied (and change so quickly and often) that umpires will not want to rely on any one source in attempting to master them.
-Umpires will, of course, want to obtain the rulebooks and casebooks from the various levels, along with other supplemental books.
+Umpires will, of course, want to obtain the rulebooks and casebooks from the various levels, along with supplemental books like Baseball Rule Differences by Carl Childress.
 It is also highly recommended that umpires attend any local meetings that might help them stay up-to-date on college, junior college, high school, legion, little league, etc., rules.
-NFHS, NCAA, and NAIA rule differences were current as of January 2010.
+NFHS, NCAA, and NAIA rule differences were current as of January 2008.

 The items in italic print are innovations that the authors believe to be unique or original to The Rules of Professional Baseball: A Comprehensive Reorganization and Interpretation.
 In some cases they are words used to make certain concepts more clear.
 In other cases they are interpretations of plays or rules that have not yet been specifically addressed by the Major or Minor Leagues.
 As umpire school instructors, the authors found need to employ certain words and phrases so that everyone in the classroom could clearly understand what a concept meant, and they found need to make certain interpretations so that every rule question and play question could be answered.
 Bear in mind that the process for making new rules interpretations in the Major and Minor Leagues can be very involved; oftentimes many opinions must be considered.
 Be that as it may, the words and interpretations herein printed in italics are not to be considered those officially used on the fields of professional baseball.
 However, they may very well help you to understand a concept or to decide how to rule on a play that is not specifically addressed anywhere else.